-At the Friday session this week, we'll be dividing into groups and assigning each group to a topic.
+At the Thursday session this week, we'll vote to and narrow the list of possible topics to six.
+On Friday, we'll be creating groups of three and assigning topics.
 You have a choice of creating your own group or being assigned to a group.
 If you want to create a group, you have until twenty minutes after the start of the session to do so.
 Anyone not in a group by then will be assigned to a group.
-Rebalancing may have to take place because the groups are constrained not to have any pair of people from the same SIGGRAPH 1984 group.
-Each group will then pick one of the available topics.
-Each group needs a different topic; clashes in interests will be resolved by randomly assigning priorities to groups.
+Rebalancing may have to take place because the groups are constrained not to have any pair of people from the same SIGGRAPH 1985 group.
+Depending on the topic, up to two groups can study the same topic, but they must work independently.
+If more than two groups are interested in the same topic, it will be resolved by randomly assigning priorities to groups.

 At the end of the session, a sign up sheet will be available for meetings with me.
-All groups must have a 30 minute meeting on Wednesday of Week 2.
+All groups must have a 30 minute meeting on Wednesday or Thursday of Week 2.